elisabeth-gallant/volcanic_event_source/README.md

 Running the code:

+You need to download this entire directory - all those extra .m files are functions that are called by the code at various points - you need only to download them and stick them in the exact same directory as the 'run_event_source_model.m' file.

 There are 4 lines of information you need to customize to run the code - they are described at the top of the 'run_event_source_model.m' file.
 We provide the required hillshades used to plot the cases described in Gallant et al., 202X in a sub folder in this repository.

 In order to run the code, you simply type 'run_event_source_model' in the matlab command window, or press the triangular green button in the editor tab to run.